Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Strict mode

 JavaScript introduced a "strict" mode to tighten up coding practices and prevent some types of errors (in ECMAScript 5, JavaScript 1.8.5, in 2009).
 Other languages also have a strict mode, eg. Perl.
-This tends to get added later in the day, when problems develop with the original design;
+This tends to get added later in the day, when problems develop with the original design.

 Just place `"use strict";` at the top of your whole code, or in individual functions if you want it to only apply there.